-Equinox Wind Trio, part of the acclaimed Equinox Chamber Players, will headline Cameron University's New Music Festival, presented by the Cameron Department of Music, on Tuesday, February 4, at 7:30 p.m.
-The concert takes place in the McCutcheon Recital Hall, located in the Music Building of the Louise D. McMahon Fine Arts Complex and is open to the public at no charge.
+The Cameron University New Music Festival, presented by the Department of Music, will offer free concerts featuring new compositions by contemporary composers on Monday, April 6, and Tuesday, April 7.
+Both concerts will start at 7:30 p.m. and will take place in the McCutcheon Recital Hall, located in the Music Building of the Louise D. McMahon Fine Arts Complex.
 Cameron’s New Music Festival is made possible by Cameron University Lectures and Concerts Series.

 The Cameron University New Music Festival, launched in 1976, is intended to enhance the current music compositional experience of CU students.
 Previous guest performers include composers Warren Benson, Michael Hennigan, Roger Hannay, Norman Dello Joio, Vincent Persichetti and CU alumnus Christopher Deane.